adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 > &ldquo;In the traditional web model the browser will typically be able use a cached version of the page and linked resources.<br><br>
 > &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

-One of the apparent benefits to SPAs is their speed.
-So if you don't want users to experience slow loading pages, the application will need a mechanism to store and retrieve pages from a cache.
+One of the supposed benefits to SPAs is speed.
+So if you want users to enjoy a fast experience, the application will need to cache page requests.
 Options include memory, local or session storage, client-side databases or cookies.

 The application also needs to determine *when* to store and retrieve pages from the cache.
 Navigation typically uses `pushState` or `hashchange` which introduces another problem.
 It will have to be able to differentiate between: